wernerjoss/hugoadmin/README.md

 The next step is the adaption of the Configuration File ~/.config/hugoadmin.yaml to the personal needs, the provided file from this Repo can be used as a blueprint.
 Also note that hugoadmin_ui.py must be located in the same Directory as hugoadmin.py.
 The same holds for the 2 provided bash scripts, they are supposed to be executable (chmod +x).

+Once all these prerequisites are done, hugoadmin.py should be ready to run.
+The most often used feature is probably the creation of a new Page, which is a two-step action:
+First, the base Directory where the new page will be located, has to be selected in a file dialog [like this](./pagedir.png).
+Then, the Name of the new page (without Path!) has to be defined in [this Popup](./pagename.png).
+As a result, the Page Directory will be created, then populated with an index File (index.md or _index.md, based on the selected Page Type), which is a Copy of the preselected Template File.
+This new index File will then be opened with the Editor defined in the Config File, and, if checked in the GUI, the new Directory will also be opened in the Filemanager (so additional Ressources like Images etc. can directly be added).

 ## TODO:
 -	prettier GUI :-)